The Mount Carmel Connector

 The original planned alignment of Interstate 91 was much closer to the city centers of North Haven and Hamden.
 To reduce impact to properties and associated cost, the I-91 corridor was shifted eastward before it opened in 1966.
 To retain access to those cities, the state planned three New Haven-area connectors from I-91 to US 5 and Route 10.
 These were:

 By 1964, planners had arrived at a location and treatment for the Connector close to what was eventually built.
 A semi-directional three-level "T" interchange would be built at I-91, with ramps from the Connector to Bailey Street; this was built as planned.
 A nonstandard interchange involving a divided Dixwell Avenue at State Street was not built as planned; instead, a more conventional set of hook ramps were built at Dixwell Avenue and Devine Street.
+Dixwell Avenue was shifted slightly south to make room for the freeway.
 Public hearings were held in December 1965 and October 1970.

 A partial interchange was planned at the Wilbur Cross Parkway.
 There is no interchange at all today: the only place in Connecticut where two freeways cross with no access between them.
 The original plan would have provided three ramps:

 - 15 SB to 40 NB